evahteri/Path-Finder/documentation/test_specification.md

 ![performance in 30x30](https://github.com/evahteri/Path-Finder/blob/main/documentation/performance_test_30x30.png)

 It is better to run these tests yourself and inspect graphs by zooming in and testing different inputs.
+When inspecting these graphs, it is clear that Dijkstra is usually slower with smaller paths and IDA* is slower with longer paths.
+This is because IDA*'s time complexity is exponential to the number of the graph's (map's) edges.
+IDA* is usually also slow when it's heuristic (manhattan distance) is a poor evaluation of the shortest path.
+This can be seen, when there are a lot of walls in the map.
+User can try the tests with plotting with self made maps too.

 ## Performance testing